TomPace101/nanopore_diffusion/notes.md

 _TODO_ refactor this TODO list!

+_TODO_ Name all functions in FEniCS.

+_TODO_ Generate a fenics log file, with timing info.

 _TODO_ clean up data
 The data folder has lots of junk now.
 Particularly in debug.